-Services that are covered for you What you must pay when you get these services mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision services" later in this section for more detail.
+Services that are covered for you What you must pay when you get these services removal or cataract surgery - see "Vision services" later in this section for more detail.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$0 copayment or 20% coinsurance for each Medicare- covered pulmonary rehabilitative visit.
 You pay these amounts until you reach the out-of-pocket maximum.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$0 copayment or 20% coinsurance for each Medicare- covered pulmonary rehabilitative visit. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening per year for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
 Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared decision making visit or for the LDCT.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared decision making visit or for the LDCT.